Hiro Matsuda: Professional wrestling career

-Matsuda settled in Florida in 1962, and later trained neophytes at the old Sportatorium in Tampa, home of the Championship Wrestling from Florida television program.
-As a trainer, Matsuda was famous for being very stiff with his trainees to toughen them up.
-His most famous student was Hulk Hogan who he started training in 1976.
-For many years Hogan and other wrestlers told a story that Matsuda broke Hogan's leg on his first day of training, to teach him to respect professional wrestling, and see if he really wanted to be part of the business.
-In reality on his first day of training, Hogan sprained an ankle.
-He came back the next day and tried to train on it.
-Matsuda saw it was all black and blue and told him he'd better sit it out for a week.
-After a week, he was back.
-Hogan later embellished that Matsuda broke his leg to not only make himself look tough for continuing to train under Matsuda, but also to show the seriousness of professional wrestling.
+Matsuda settled in Florida in 1962 and trained neophytes at the old Sportatorium in Tampa, home of the Championship Wrestling from Florida television program.
+Matsuda was famous for being very stiff with his trainees to toughen them up.
+His most famous student was Hulk Hogan, breaking his leg to show the seriousness of professional wrestling.
 Matsuda wouldn't let wrestlers train with him unless they did 1,000 pushups and 1,000 squats.
+Matsuda could also do hundreds of push-ups and squats in his 60s.
+Other wrestlers he trained included B. Brian Blair, Bob Orton Jr., Dick Slater, Hercules, Mike Graham, Paul Orndorff, Riki Choshu, Ron Simmons, Lex Luger, Scott Casey, Scott Hall, Ted DiBiase and The Great Muta.

-In 1987 he began working with Jim Crockett Promotions as a heel to participate in a feud between his disciple Lex Luger and Dusty Rhodes.
-While there, he also wrestled television matches with Four Horsemen James J Dillon acting as his manager.
-During the Luger-Rhodes feud, he was billed as "The Master of the Japanese Sleeper," a sleeper hold.
+In 1987, he began working with Jim Crockett Promotions as a heel to participate in a feud between his disciple Lex Luger and Dusty Rhodes.
+During the feud, he was billed as "The Master of the Japanese Sleeper," a sleeper hold.
 During a match within the feud, Matsuda locked Johnny Weaver, who was in Rhodes' corner for one of the matches, in the hold, and the prolonged application of the hold caused Weaver to bleed profusely from the mouth.
 In the coming years, Matsuda worked for World Championship Wrestling as the manager in early 1989 for the Yamasaki Corporation (a renamed Four Horsemen) as well as working with Terry Funk's stable, The J-Tex Corporation, as their business agent from Japan.
-As a mouth-piece for various Japanese wrestlers on American television, he "introduced" wrestlers including The Great Muta.
-His last match professional match was against Osamu Kido at the age of 53 on December 26, 1990 in Hamamatsu, Japan, in an event that also featured Lou Thesz, who also wrestled his last professional match, and Nick Bockwinkel.
+His last match was against Osamu Kido at the age of 53 on December 26, 1990, in Hamamatsu, Japan, in an event that also featured Lou Thesz, who also wrestled his last professional match, and Nick Bockwinkel.

 Death

-Kojima died on November 27, 1999 in Tampa, Florida of colon cancer and liver cancer; he was 62 years old.
+Kojima died at his home in Tampa, Florida, on November 27, 1999, of colon cancer and liver cancer; he was 62 years old.